Kenil16/master_project/README.md

 - [Simulations](#Simulations)

 # Installation
 This project has been implemented on an Ubuntu 18.04 machine using robot operating system (ROS), Gazebo and OpenCV.
-It relies on the following sofware which must be installed to make it work proberly.
+It relies on the following software which must be installed to make it work proberly.

 You can either download the software or clone it directly from your terminal.
 To use the latter you must install [Git](https://git-scm.com) using the command line:
 ```bash